kenhanscombe/plink-custom-r/README.md

 # Custom analysis with PLINK R plugin
-(If like me, you thought this would be great but hadn't actually got around to figuring out how to use it)
+_*If like me, you thought this would be great but hadn't actually got around to figuring out how to use it, here is a script to play with and some setup instructions._

 <br>